Guhuza

 Best Practices for Virtual Onboarding

 Onboarding is an important step for both the employer and employee during the hiring process.
-It gives the employer the chance to give a broad overview of the company, its values, and the jobs expectations.
-The process also allows the new employee to take in their surroundings from how the office looks, to how people interact with each other, to setting up their desk.
+It gives the employer the chance to provide a broad overview of the company, its values, and the job's expectations.
+The process also allows the new employee to take in their surroundings — from how the office looks, to how people interact with each other, to setting up their desk.
 But what happens when an employer can no longer onboard face-to-face?

-This is an issue many businesses and organizations faced when the corona virus pandemic hit.
-With many employers still needing to hire people despite COVID-19, many changed its processes to fit a virtual setting.
+This is an issue many businesses and organizations faced when the coronavirus pandemic hit.
+With many employers still needing to hire despite COVID-19, many adapted their processes to fit a virtual setting.
+Below are some best practices to take into consideration when virtually onboarding new hires, as we continue to work around stay-at-home and social distancing restrictions.

 1. Ensure the entire process remains virtual.